Indigenous Connection

 - Community engagement

-Tipi Raising Competition
+Tipi Raising & Other Events

 Each September, the ta-tawâw Student Centre invites the University campus community, students and staff to compete in the Glen Anaquod Annual Memorial Tipi Raising Competition.